Moral qualms delay EU blacklist of Israeli settlers

 Belgium, which currently has the EU's six-month rotating presidency, announced a national-level ban on extremist Israeli settlers in December, building pressure.

-"Belgium pointed out persons in this category, they cannot enter our country," a Belgian immigration ministry spokeswoman told EUobserver on Thursday.
+"Belgium pointed out persons in this category, they cannot enter our country," a Belgian asylum and immigration ministry spokeswoman told EUobserver on Thursday.

 And the EU-presidency holder voiced starkly different views to Germany in its original press communiqué on 8 December, when it said: "Just as members of Hamas on the EU terror-list are not allowed to enter our country, Belgium will also refuse entry to violent Israeli settlers".